 Customer Identification Program (CIP)

 The Customer Identification Program (CIP) is a legal requirement under the USA PATRIOT Act that mandates financial institutions to verify the identity of individuals and entities opening new accounts.
 CIP is a foundational element of a broader Know Your Customer (KYC) and Anti-Money Laundering (AML) compliance framework in the United States.
+The rule was introduced by the Financial Crimes Enforcement Network (FinCEN) and enforced by federal banking regulators to prevent the use of financial systems for money laundering and terrorist financing.
+All banks and covered financial institutions must implement a written CIP that is appropriate for their size, complexity, and risk profile.

 About Customer Identification Program (CIP)